Assassins silence another ‘voice of Afghan democracy’ in Kabul killing

 Several people expressed anger at the Afghan government’s inability to stop the rash of targeted bombings and shootings that have rattled the capital and the nation, especially with peace talks making little substantive progress since they opened in September, and U.S. troops expected to be reduced to about 2,500 by early next year.

-Recent victims have included the deputy governor of Kabul province, three doctors working at Kabul’s main prison, and a prominent woman journalist at a TV station in Jalalabad.
-A member of Parliament survived the bombing of his convoy in Kabul, but at least nine others were left dead.
+Recent victims have included the deputy governor of Kabul province, three doctors working at Kabul’s main prison and a prominent female journalist at a TV station in Jalalabad.
+A member of parliament survived the bombing of his convoy in Kabul, but at least nine others were left dead.

 Hassan reported from Kabul.